-The course is designed to acquaint the student with the routines of a medical office, including medical records, financial records, correspondence. case histories. medical articles, appointment scheduling, and filing methods.
+The course is designed to acquaint the student with the routines of a medical office, including medical financial records, records, correspondence, case histories, medical articles, appointment scheduling, and filing methods.
 The student will acquire these specific skills through office projects such as case histories, medical reports, filing systems, and record-keeping.
 The student will also develop the skill of transcribing medical records.